ibm-messaging/mq-jms-spring/README.md

 The same application code from that example ought to work with MQ, with the simple replacement of the messaging provider in its dependency to point at this package, and changing the queue name ("mailbox" in that example) to "DEV.QUEUE.1", which is created automatically in the Docker-packaged MQ server.

-Essentially what gets configured from this package is a ConnectionFactory which Spring's JmsTemplate implementation exploits to provide a simpler interface.
+Essentially what gets configured from this package are a ConnectionFactory which Spring's JmsTemplate implementation exploits to provide a simpler interface, and a MessageListener.

 ## Getting Started